-Tax primarily comprises current and deferred corporation tax.
-Tax is recognised in the income statement except to the extent that it relates to items recognised in other comprehensive income, in which case it is recognised in other comprehensive income.
+Income tax comprises current and deferred tax.
+Income tax is recognised in the income statement except to the extent that it relates to items recognised in other comprehensive income, in which case it is recognised in other comprehensive income.

-(a) Current corporation tax
+(a) Current income tax

-Current corporation tax is the expected tax payable on the taxable income for the financial year using tax rates enacted or substantively enacted at the reporting date and any adjustment to tax payable in respect of previous years.
+Current income tax is the expected tax payable on the taxable income for the financial year using tax rates enacted or substantively enacted at the reporting date and any adjustment to tax payable in respect of previous years.

-Current corporation tax payable on profits, based on the applicable tax law in the relevant jurisdiction, is recognised as an expense in the period in which the profits arise.
+Current income tax payable on profits, based on the applicable tax law in the relevant jurisdiction, is recognised as an expense in the period in which the profits arise.

-The tax effects of current corporation tax losses available for carry forward are recognised as an asset when it is probable that future taxable profits will be available against which these losses are utilised.
+The tax effects of current income tax losses available for carry forward are recognised as an asset when it is probable that future taxable profits will be available against which these losses are utilised.

-Under IFRS, an entity shall offset current tax assets and current tax liabilities if, and only if, the entity: has a legally enforceable right to set off the recognised amounts: and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+An entity shall offset current tax assets and current tax liabilities if, and only if, the entity: has a legally enforceable right to set off the recognised amounts: and intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.